You are here : Visit England > New Forest > Fordingbridge

 A popular excursion from Fordingbridge is to see the roman villa at Rockbourne, and the associated exhibits discovered during the excavations of the villa, the largest so far discovered in this region.

-Fordingbridge map and places to visit
+Fordingbridge places to visit